ChouettePOA/chouette.net.br/README.md

 TODO currently work in progress.

-By default, views list 10 entities per page sorted by publication date in descending order (if available) using the layout `src/components/views_displays/ViewDisplayGrid.svelte` and the entity "view mode" `src/components/entity_view_modes/Card.svelte` for inidivdual results.
+By default, views list 10 entities per page sorted by publication date in descending order (if available) using the layout `src/components/views_displays/ViewDisplayGrid.svelte` and the entity "view mode" `src/components/entity_view_modes/Card.svelte` for individual results.

 There are 2 ways to build lists of entities : either by placing a `<View>` component in an entity `content` definition (see section *Rich content editing* below), or using it in route handlers such as `src/routes/tag/[slug].svelte`.